singhDigvij/mark-Two-Quiz/README.md

-# mark-Two-Quiz
+# mark two quiz
-A CLI app based on NodeJS constructed to test the iq of the user!!!
+A CLI app based on NodeJS constructed to test your IQ!!!